gammasim/workflows/README.md

 ```

 The environmental variables are used to configure the database connection (see [simtools](https://gammasim.github.io/simtools/getting_started.html)) and the path pointing to sim_telarray.
-Note that these environmental variables need to be set in your shell before running the workflow.
+Note that these environmental variables need to be set in your shell before running the workflow (this might change in future, see issue #14).

 ## Implemented workflows available for testing